Bhargav-learnings/K8s-theory/README.md

 **Kubeproxy** : N/W proxy .If we want to access the containers wihtin the cluster or outside the cluster wiuth the help of Kubeproxy.
                 Service is a logical concept but actual work will be done by Kubeproxy.This service ensures that necessary rules are in place.

+ **WORKFLOW** : When user run a command using kubectl, first the req goes to K.API server, and firstly the K.API server will authenticate the req and then validates it and stores the same in ETCD.Here when user requests to create a pod the K.API server will create it and dont assign any Node to that pod, Now the scheduler will continously monitors the K.API server and idnetifies tat there is POD which no Node is assigned and Scheduler will select the appropraite Node to that POD and informs same to K.API server and K.API server updates the same in ETCD and passes the info to Kubelet which is on appropraite Node.

+Kubelet will create the pod on the Node and instructs the container runtime engine to deploy the application image, once the pod deployed the Kubelet will update the info to K.API server and the same will be updated to ETCD.
+Similiar work flow will be done everytime when change is requested